stepanataccolade/docsv2/sources/ci_languages.md

 ## PHP

 ### Standard build image(s)
-By default, we will run your PHP build using our standard ubuntu 14.04 PHP image pre-installed with latest versions of all supported tools and services.
-The image is called u14PHPall and the Dockerfile is in our [GitHub dry-dock repository](https://github.com/dry-dock/u14phpall).
-The Docker image will be pulled from our [drydock repo on Docker Hub](https://hub.docker.com/r/drydock/u14phpall/)
+By default, we will run your PHP build using one of our standard ubuntu 14.04 PHP images, depending on whether you need any services pre-installed in your container.
+If you do not need services, we will spin up a container with our u14php image.
+If you've specified any services using the `services` key in your yml, your build container will be spun up using our u14phpall image.

+The Dockerfile for u14php is [here](https://github.com/dry-dock/u14php) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14php/).
+The Dockerfile for u14phpall is [here](https://github.com/dry-dock/u14phpall) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14phpall/)

-The default build image for PHP has the following versions installed:
+The default build images for PHP have the following versions installed:

-* 5.3
 * 5.4
 * 5.5
 * 5.6
-*
+* 7.0

 In addition we have the following additional standard PHP images: